Welcome to the Persian Flagship Pre-Capstone Portal

 You will need to apply to the UMD Persian Summer Institute separately.
 You can find the application and other details online at globalprofessionals.umd.edu/umd-si-how-to-apply/.
 You will need one letter of recommendation for this application, but you can use one of the same recommenders from your Capstone application - please note that they will either need to edit your letter to be specifically about the Summer Institute or they may write one letter recommending you for both the UMD Summer Institute and the Persian Capstone Year.

-The Deadline to submit your Application is February 24, 2017
+The Deadline to submit your Application Will be February 2018

 2017-2018 Program Dates